USCDataScience/polar-deep-insights/insight-generator/README.md

 5. Download tika-server-1.15-SNAPSHOT.jar from [here](https://drive.google.com/open?id=1vPUudh39r0vkKdVx3gm01YZEbDScqJlD) and unzip it.

-5. On a new terminal window, run tika-server-1.15-SNAPSHOT.jar using this command
+5. On a new terminal window, run tika-server using this command
 ```
 java –jar tika-server-1.15-SNAPSHOT.jar
 ```